nmramine/DzairApi/Readme.md

-"DzairAPI" is a simple API built using PHP and MySQL that allows public users to retrieve data about algerian cities called 'Wilaya', in its simplest version you can get informations about all wilayas or a specific wilaya using the city code.
+"DzairAPI" is a simple API built using PHP and MySQL that allows public users to retrieve data about Algerian cities called 'Wilaya', in its simplest version you can get pieces of information about all wilayas or a specific wilaya using the city code.

-## What i can get for now ?
+## What can I get now?

-This version can get you infomations about wilaya superficie and population and of course the name of the city using the code parameter.
+This version can get you information about wilaya surface and population and of course the name of the city using the code parameter.

 ## Basic usage
 ### Endpoints

-Actuelly, DzairApi have only one endpoint with GET method.
+DzairApi has only one endpoint with GET method.

 To get all the data:
 ```